duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 ## Return True at EOF

-Finally, all Perl packages that load correctly should [return a true value](http://stackoverflow.com/questions/5293246/why-the-1-at-the-end-of-each-perl-package) so add a 1 on the very last line, and make sure to also add a newline at the end of the file.
+Finally, all Perl packages that load correctly should [return a true value](http://stackoverflow.com/questions/5293246/why-the-1-at-the-end-of-each-perl-package) so add a `1;` on the very last line.

 ```perl
 1;
 ```

 And that's it!
 At this point you have written a functional backend for a Spice instant answer.
 Now, the frontend components need to written so that we can display our instant answer result on the page.